 The Department of Health and Human Services Physical Activity Guidelines for Americans, 2nd Edition, recommends at least two and a half hours of moderate to vigorous aerobic activity per week and muscle strengthening activities at least two days per week for healthy adults.
-But Peter Ronai, clinical professor of exercise science at Sacred Heart University, and a clinical exercise physiologist at Bridgeport Hospital, said it’s important to try and move every single day, especially now.
+Peter Ronai, clinical professor of exercise science at Sacred Heart University, and a clinical exercise physiologist at Bridgeport Hospital, said it’s important to try and move every single day.

 Go for walks or jog outside as long as you practice social distancing.
 If you don’t have any gym equipment at home, rely on your body weight for exercises, climb stairs, jog in place, add in jumping jacks, pushups, crunches, pull-ups and elastic resistant band exercises.